Info for Applicants

 The Researchers in Schools programme will support you to become an excellent secondary school teacher and maximise the benefits that having a PhD brings to your new career in teaching.
 You will use your highly sought-after subject knowledge and understanding of higher education to help more young people from underrepresented backgrounds progress to university

-As part of the programme, you’ll receive:
+As part of our three-year programme, you’ll receive:

 - A dedicated programme officer to support you to transition into teaching and help you maximise your impact